joemoose/dungeoneers.d20/docs/combat.md

 ## Actions

-On your turn in a combat round, you can *move* and *take one action*.
+On your turn in a combat round, you can *move* once and *take one action*.
 You decide whether you’ll move before you act or vice versa or forgo either.

-Actions can include attacking, moving a second time, casting a spell, retrieving an item from your pack, swinging from a chandelier, or anything within reason based on your character’s resources and situation.
+Actions can include attacking, moving for a second time, casting a spell, retrieving an item from your pack, swinging from a chandelier, or anything within reason based on your character’s resources and situation.

 Minor actions, such as drawing a weapon from a body inventory slot, dropping to the ground, or shouting a command, are free actions that do not count as your single action for the round.